MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Set-TransportRule.md

 ```

 ### -DlpPolicy
 The DlpPolicy parameter specifies the data loss prevention (DLP) policy that's associated with the rule.
 Each DLP policy is enforced using a set of mail flow rules (transport rules).
-To learn more about DLP, see Data loss prevention in Exchange 2016.
+To learn more about DLP, see Data loss prevention (https://technet.microsoft.com/library/jj150527.aspx).

 ```yaml
 Type: String